The International Open Source Hydrogen On Demand Builders Network.

 Does the coil have to be wound differently to what is suggested here?

-Comment by James Morehead on March 26, 2012 at 8:25am While using Lawton's double gated 555 driver to drive an automotive ignition coil can work, it would not server the exact same purpose as the bifiller coil.
+While using Lawton's double gated 555 driver to drive an automotive ignition coil can work, it would not server the exact same purpose as the bifiller coil.
 An automotive ignition coil creates high voltage when the stored magnetic field is forced through the secondary windings of the coil (very simplified, but you get the idea).

 The bi-filler coil in Lawton's papers was derived from Stan Meyer's patents.
 The coil was to act as a bi-directional storage device and electrical coupler.
 Energy would be sent to the coil, but rather than back to the source when the source is turned off, it passes on through the second winding and into the HHO cell.
 The HHO cell just acts like a capacitor, storing this energy.
 Once all of the energy from the coil passes into the capacitor, it cycles back into the inductor.
 When the inductor is fully charged, you want another pulse of energy from the power supply.
 This puts the energy stored in the inductor in series with the energy from the power supply, effectively increasing the voltage by the amount provided by the power supply.
 This cycle repeats over and over again, eventually building a very high voltage in the inductor and capacitor( or LC) circuit.